 A valid deposit for one night’s room and tax is required to confirm a reservation.

 Some hotels charge a deposit of one night’s room and tax to your credit card prior to your arrival.
 Make all additional payment arrangements directly with your hotel.
-All rooms are subject to room and occupancy tax of 14.45% (may vary by hotel and subject to change).
+All rooms are subject to a daily room and occupancy tax of 13.50% (may vary by hotel and subject to change).

 ConferenceDirect will send a reservation confirmation.
 We strongly recommend that you bring your confirmation with you to the meeting.

 If you lose or don't receive your confirmation, contact ConferenceDirect toll-free at 844-293-7040 or Internationally 704-837-4855

 Monday - Friday: 8:30 AM – 9:00 PM ET, or send an email to email@example.com.

 The American Chemical Society does not endorse third party companies who contact our delegates and exhibitors to book accommodations through their companies for the Spring 2019 ACS National Meeting & Exposition.
 These third party “pirate” companies reach out to delegates and exhibitors offering special discounted hotel rooms for other associations’ meetings.
 Often, these discounted rooms do not exist.
 The primary objective of this solicitation is to obtain credit card information.
 ConferenceDirect, the ACS Housing Services Provider, will not contact you by phone or email requesting credit card information for reservations.
 ACS has no affiliation with these companies and is unable to guarantee rates and accommodations made through these companies.